kumohakasemk9/zundabakagame/readme.md

 - `/disconnect`      : Disconnect from SMP server.

 # About SMP
-SMP support is linux only, and still incomplete and broken.
+SMP support is still in development
 You may experience very insane de-synced game like object
 pops out of nowhere, etc ....
 Before doing SMP, you need to
 modify `credentials.txt` in the game directory.
 Please write one profile